Trade When Opportunity Comes: Price Movement Forecasting via Locality-Aware Attention and Iterative Refinement Labeling: Abstract

 \section{Abstract}

-Price movement forecasting aims at predicting the future trends of financial assets based on the current market conditions and other relevant information.
-Recently, machine learning (ML) methods have become increasingly popular and achieved promising results for price movement forecasting in both academia and industry.
-Most existing ML solutions formulate the forecasting problem as a classification (to predict the direction) or a regression (to predict the return) problem over the entire set of training data.
-However, due to the extremely low signal-to-noise ratio and stochastic nature of financial data, good trading opportunities are extremely scarce.
-As a result, without careful selection of potentially profitable samples, such ML methods are prone to capture the patterns of noises instead of real signals.
-To address this issue, we propose a novel price movement forecasting framework named LARA consisting of two main components: \underline{L}ocality-Aware \underline{A}ttention~(LA-Attention) and Iterative \underline{R}efinement L\underline{a}beling~(RA-Labeling).
-(1) LA-Attention automatically extracts the potentially profitable samples by attending to label information.
-Moreover, equipped with metric learning techniques, LA-Attention enjoys task-specific distance metrics and effectively distributes attention to potentially profitable samples.
+Price movement forecasting, aimed at predicting financial asset trends based on current market information, has achieved promising advancements through machine learning~(ML) methods.
+Most existing ML methods, however, struggle with the extremely low signal-to-noise ratio and stochastic nature of financial data, often mistaking noises for real trading signals without careful selection of potentially profitable samples.
+To address this issue, we propose LARA, a novel price movement forecasting framework with two main components: \underline{L}ocality-Aware \underline{A}ttention~(LA-Attention) and Iterative \underline{R}efinement L\underline{a}beling~(RA-Labeling).
+(1) LA-Attention, enhanced by metric learning techniques, automatically extracts the potentially profitable samples through masked attention scheme and task-specific distance metrics.
 (2) RA-Labeling further iteratively refines the noisy labels of potentially profitable samples, and combines the learned predictors robust to the unseen and noisy samples.
 In a set of experiments on three real-world financial markets: stocks, cryptocurrencies, and ETFs, LARA significantly outperforms several machine learning based methods on the Qlib quantitative investment platform.
-Extensive ablation studies and experiments also demonstrate that LARA indeed captures more reliable trading opportunities.
+Extensive ablation studies confirm LARA's superior ability in capturing more reliable trading opportunities.